BioNTech and OncoC4 Announce Strategic Collaboration to Co-Develop and Commercialize Novel Checkpoint Antibody in Multiple Solid Tumor Indications

 - OncoC4 will receive $200 million upfront and is eligible to receive development, regulatory and commercial milestone payments and double-digit tiered royalties

-MAINZ, Germany and ROCKVILLE, Maryland, USA, March 20, 2023 – BioNTech SE BNTX "BioNTech"))) and OncoC4, Inc. ("OncoC4"), a clinical-stage biopharmaceutical company dedicated to the discovery and development of novel biologicals for cancer treatment, today announced that they have entered into an exclusive worldwide license and collaboration agreement to develop and commercialize OncoC4's next-generation anti-CTLA-4 monoclonal antibody candidate, ONC-392, as monotherapy or combination therapy in various cancer indications.
+/EIN News/ -- MAINZ, Germany and ROCKVILLE, Maryland, USA, March 20, 2023 – BioNTech SE (Nasdaq: BNTX, “BioNTech”) and OncoC4, Inc. (“OncoC4”), a clinical-stage biopharmaceutical company dedicated to the discovery and development of novel biologicals for cancer treatment, today announced that they have entered into an exclusive worldwide license and collaboration agreement to develop and commercialize OncoC4’s next-generation anti-CTLA-4 monoclonal antibody candidate, ONC-392, as monotherapy or combination therapy in various cancer indications.
 The transaction is expected to close in the first half of 2023, subject to customary closing conditions and regulatory clearances.

 CTLA-4 is a molecule that inhibits the activity of immune cells via various mechanisms.
 OncoC4’s CTLA-4 antibody candidate ONC-392 aims to delete immunosuppressive T cells (regulatory T cells, “Tregs”) in the tumor microenvironment, but spare Tregs in healthy tissues.
 With a potentially differentiated safety profile, ONC-392 may be able to achieve a more effective dosing regimen in the clinic and more successful tumor killing.
 Data from the ongoing Phase 1/2 trial (NCT04140526) in patients with advanced solid tumors were presented at SITC in 2022 and 2021, where ONC-392 showed encouraging clinical activity, either as single agent or in combination with pembrolizumab in patients with metastases, particularly those who progressed on immunotherapies targeting PD-1 and CTLA-4.